zgsrc/dynq/README.md

 * `query.conditions(conditions)` - The conditions on the key and hash of the index.
 * `query.start(start)` - Start query from this key.
 * `query.limit(count)` - Maximum number of records to query.
-* `query.select(select)` - A list of fields to select.
+* `query.select(select)` - A list of attributes to select, an attribute qualifier, or a projection expression.
+If empty, the whole record is projected with a separate getItem operation.
+* `query.delete()` - Delete the queried records.
 * `query.backwards()` - Reverse the order in which records are returned.
 * `query.direction(direction)` - Set the order in which records are returned.
 * `query.filter(filter)` - Set filter conditions on non-indexed fields.
 * `query.or()` - Change filter conditions from "and" to "or".
+* `query.segment(segment, total)` - Segment a scan operation into parts.
 * `query.first(cb)` - Return the first record from the query.
 * `query.page(cb)` - Return a page of records.
 * `query.all(cb)` - Return all records (automatically paging until the end).
 * `query.debug(cb)` - Write the JSON of the query and return it if a cb is supplied.

-__Write Interface__
-* `table.write(obj)` - Returns a write interface to insert or upsert records.
-* `write.select(select)` - A list of fields to select from the record.
-* `write.conditions(expected)` - Field values expected to be found in the record.
-If not matched, the operation fails.
-* `write.insert(cb)` - Insert the record.
-If a record already exists with a same key, the operation fails.
-* `write.upsert(cb)` - Upserts the record.
-If a record already exists with a same key, the existing record is overwritten.
-* `write.debug(cb)` - Write the JSON of the query and return it if a cb is supplied.

 __Edit Interface__
 * `table.edit(obj)` - Returns an edit interface to alter or insert records.